 will be led by an engaging, highly skilled, professionally supported, and mission-aligned teacher so students make the gains they need to be on the path to college.
 We will invest the time and resources necessary to recruit, develop, and retain the strongest teachers.
 As explained in a recent McKinsey study, “The quality of an education system cannot exceed the quality of its teachers.
 Research has shown that of all the controllable factors in an education system, the most important by far is the effectiveness of the classroom teacher.
 The world’s best-performing school systems make great teaching their ‘north star.’
 They have strategic and systematic approaches to attract, develop, retain, and ensure the efficacy of the most talented educators— and they make sure great teachers serve students of all socioeconomic backgrounds.”14 Teachers will be recruited and developed based on our core tenets of effective teaching: hustle, humility, and hard work.
 Every adult will exhibit an urgent commitment to maximizing learning time and quickly improving instructional practice.
 Teachers will be trained on strategies that allow them to create a fast-paced, outcomes-oriented, and engaging classroom.15 The goals we set for students can be achieved only with teachers who exemplify the hustle that it takes to get each student on the path to college.
 Humility is another core tenet, as all teachers, regardless of expertise or experience, must be willing to grow and improve.16 We will provide regular, targeted feedback and teacher coaching grounded in a teacher-effectiveness rubric, ensuring teachers are able self-reflect and receive comments on strengths and areas for improvement.17 There is no replacement for hard work.
 Grounded in taxonomies in Teach Like a Champion18 and practice techniques described in Practice Perfect,19 we will provide extensive professional development and practice opportunities for teachers.
 Staff will be expected to give full effort and dedication to their own growth by bringing their best, hard-working selves to every PD opportunity.
 PD will be based on observational and student-achievement data and will be strategically created with teacher strengths and needs in mind.
 We will expect all teachers to have a 110% effort attitude toward our work and a strongly held belief that our students deserve nothing less.

 Data Drives Decisions.
 All work will be grounded in data.
 With the goal of driving student achievement, we will use data to inform instruction in addition to measuring the effectiveness of our systems, procedures, and school culture.
 Driven by Data outlines key principles of data-driven decision-making and the positive impact of a strong culture of data on schools and student achievement.20 (1) Assessment: Create rigorous interim assessments that provide meaningful data.
 (2) Analysis: Examine results to identify causes of strengths and shortcomings.
 (3) Action: Teach effectively what students most need to learn.
 (4) Culture: Create environment in which data-driven instruction can survive and thrive.
 Data will inform all instructional decisions.
-We will strategically administer a variety of summative assessments each year, including the STEP Literacy Assessment, the nationally normed and computer-adaptive northwest NWEA MAP assessments, state assessments, interim benchmark assessments, unit assessments, and cumulative end-of-year assessments.
+We will strategically administer a variety of assessments each year, including reliable, nationally normed, and computer-adaptive assessments, state assessments, interim benchmark assessments, unit assessments, and cumulative end-of-year assessments.
 Teachers will use a backward-planning approach to design classroom instruction, using assessments to create aligned, rigorous lessons.
 We will use

 14 http://mckinseyonsociety.com/downloads/reports/Education/Closing_the_talent_gap.pdf.